-ADMN 254-3 INTERMEDIATE ACCOUNTING II
+ADMN 254 INTERMEDIATE ACCOUNTING II

-The Business Administration Intermediate Accounting II course is the second part of a course dealing with theory and concepts as applied to financial reporting.
+The second part of a course dealing with theory and concepts as applied to financial reporting.
 Topics include valuation and cost allocation problems applying to intangible assets, liabilities, leases and pensions, accounting for owner's equity, future income tax assets and liabilities, cash flow statements and full disclosure on financial reports.